 Vicodin: An Addictive Drug

-Vicodin is a prescription opioid, routinely prescribed for the treatment of moderate to severe pain.
-It is a powerful analgesic drug commonly used to manage pain associated with sports injuries, accidents or chronic illnesses.
+Vicodin is a prescription opioid routinely prescribed for the treatment of moderate to severe pain.
+It is a potent analgesic drug commonly used to manage pain associated with sports injuries, accidents, or chronic illnesses.
 Vicodin is a combination drug made from acetaminophen and hydrocodone.
 Its effects on the body are similar to opiates such as morphine.
-It is extremely effective in relieving pain, but equally very addictive.
+It is incredibly effective in relieving pain but equally very addictive.

 Vicodin has potentially addictive properties.
-Most addicts begin their journey on the road to Vicodin addiction by taking the drug as prescribed by their doctor.
+Most addicts begin their journey to Vicodin addiction by taking the drug as prescribed by their doctor.
 Over time, some patients no longer feel relieved when they take the recommended dose.
 They may then prolong their use of the drug or increase the dosage.
-This leads to dependence and ultimately, Vicodin addiction.
+This leads to dependence and, ultimately, Vicodin addiction.
 But what makes the drug so addictive, and how can you tell if someone you love is abusing Vicodin?

 Warning Signs of Vicodin Abuse

 For example, have you noticed that your loved one is taking Vicodin for longer than recommended or at a higher dose?
-Does your loved one look “out of it” or are hiding their Vicodin use?
-They could be buying more of the drug on the streets, or turning to more powerful opioids.
+Does your loved one look “out of it,” or are they hiding their Vicodin use?
+They could be buying more of the drug on the streets or turning to more powerful opioids.
 If you pay close attention to these clues, you may be able to assist them in getting into our West Palm Beach Vicodin Detox before it’s too late.

 Other symptoms to look out for are: